trampgeek/moodle-qtype_coderunner/Readme.md

  1. prologuehtml: this is html that is displayed before the (optional) result table.
  1. epiloguehtml: this is html that is displayed after the (optional) result table.
- 1. introductorhtml: this is like epiloguehtml except that it is visible only to instructors.
+ 1. instructorhtml: this is like epiloguehtml except that it is visible only to instructors.
  1. testresults: is a list of lists used to display a result table similar to that displayed by the built-in question types.
 The first row is the column-header